DeepDoge/cute-struct/README.md

 It also let's you read a detailed info about the struct and its fields on runtime when you need to.<br/>
 So you can also use this to generate forms, databases and etc.<br/>

+## Goal of the project
+Goal of this project is creating a `C#` like types.<br/>
+That let's you read the field of the type on runtime.
+See their names, types on runtime.
+While also validating them on runtime.

 # Example

 ## Built-in Date field